timosheyka/Personal-Finance-Advisor-Solvd/README.md

 Here is the information that can be provided by Advisor

-* the maximum loan amount they can obtain
+* Maximum loan amount they can obtain
-* the repayment plan
+* Repayment plan
-* the total interest paid over the loan term.
+* Total interest paid over the loan term.

 ## Installation and Running: